Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Experimental Results

 \subsection{Quantitative Evaluations}

-The first set of experiments evaluates 1) reference depth: the performance of our DCM for suppressing the depth deformation caused by axial aberration; 2) final point clouds: the accuracy of our measured point clouds.
-We employed our method with linear LF imaging model and the proposed DCM to reconstruct several clay handicrafts, with the fringe patterns of settings $f = 32$ and $N = 6$, respectively, and simultaneously obtained the ground truth point cloud with temporal phase unwrapping based FPP, with the fringe patterns of settings $f = \{1, 8, 32\}$ and $N = \{3, 3, 6\}$.
-The 3D reconstruction results are presented in Fig.~\ref{FIG:FigRecontructionResult}(a)-(c).
+In the first set of experiments, we quantitatively evaluate 1) reference depth: the performance of our DCM for suppressing the depth deformation caused by axial aberration; 2) final point clouds: the absolute accuracy of our final result.
+We employed our method with linear LF imaging model and the proposed DCM to reconstruct several clay handicrafts, with the frequency of $f = 32$ and phase shifting step number of $N = 6$, respectively, and simultaneously obtained the ground truth point cloud with multi-frequency temporal phase shifting profilometry, with the frequency of $f = \{1, 8, 32\}$ and phase shifting step number of $N = \{3, 3, 6\}$.
+The 3D reconstruction results are presented in Fig.~\ref{FIG:FigRecontructionResult} and were analyzed in qualitative evaluation.

-We note that the errors on depth discontinuous areas are relatively minor in visual assessment.
-To quantitatively assess accuracy, we employ the root mean squared error (RMSE) and mean absolute error (MAE) as metrics for evaluating reference depth.
+The accuracy of the reference depth map determines the success rate (SR) of phase unwrapping.
+Therefore, we first to quantitatively assess the accuracy of the reference depth map, we employ the root mean squared error (RMSE) and mean absolute error (MAE) as metrics for evaluating reference depth.
 We also use the success rate (SR) of unwrapping for the final point clouds as an evaluation criterion.
-The results are visualized in Fig.~\ref{FIG:FigRecontructionResult}(d)-(f).
+The results are shown in Fig.~\ref{FIG:FigReferenceDepth}.
+It can be seen that the reference depth is of reliable accuracy to ensure a high SR of phase unwrapping, thereby reducing the outliers in the final point clouds.

 Then we slightly adjust the focal distance of the plenoptic camera and measure the clay handicrafts again, the results of the two groups of measurements are listed in Tab.~\ref{TAB:TabErrorHandicraft}.
-It is evident that when compared with the linear LF imaging model, the error in reference depth obtained by our DCM is significantly reduced in RMSE and MAE, consequently a large area of unwrapping failed region is eliminated, so the SR of unwrapping is improved from 85.80$\%$ to 99.73$\%$.
+It is evident that when compared with the linear LF imaging model, the error in reference depth obtained by our DCM is significantly reduced in RMSE and MAE, consequently a large area of unwrapping failed region is eliminated, so the SR of unwrapping is improved from 85.80$\%$ to 99.67$\%$.
 We conclude that our DCM can effectively suppress the axial aberration of the main lens of a plenoptic camera.
 Moreover, our PSAD shows robust performance over depth-discontinuous areas.